WestGrid/ubcSummerSchool2018/4-materials.md

 nav: true
 ---

 All course materials will be posted here before the end of June, as we get them from the instructors.
+We also plan to post the videos from the recorded sessions once these are processed.

 ## Programming